web-infra-dev/modern.js/website/builder/src/en/guide/basic/static-assets.md

 If you need to import static resources in other formats, please provide feedback through [GitHub Issues](https://github.com/modern-js-dev/modern.js/issues).

 :::tip SVG images
 SVG image is a special case.
 Builder support convert SVG to React components, so SVG is processed separately.
-For details, see "Import SVG Assets".
+For details, see [Import SVG Assets](/guide/basic/svg-assets.html).
 :::

 ## Import Assets in JS file